Clumsyndicate/Smart-Calendar-Frontend/README.md

 ## Introduction

-The inspiration for our smart calendar comes from dealing with time zone craziness and jumbled up schedules for international students during the Covid-19 pandemic.
+The inspiration for our smart calendar comes from dealing with time zone craziness and jumbled up schedules for UCLA international students during the COVID-19 pandemic.
 Despite efforts to make studying fairer for domestic and international students alike, the domestic timezone still takes precedence.
 As a group of international students, we have identified a number of pains that we aim to tackle with our product.

 Pains:
  - Convoluted deadlines & misleading dates